 The family and friends were invited to a veteran Honor Walk at Sacred Heart on the Emerald Coast at 1:30 Sunday, January 19, as Jerry Evans escorted him to the Funeral Home on Walton Road.
 A memorial service was held at 3:00 P.M. with Reverend Aaron Boartfield officiating.

-To send flowers to ORVILLE's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of ORVILLE GENE CANULL, please visit our floral store.